nansencenter/DAPPER/README.md

 Tuned with inflation and "random, orthogonal rotations".
 <sup>2</sup>: Resampling: multinomial (including systematic/universal and residual).
 The particle filter is tuned with "effective-N" monitoring", "regularization/jittering" strength, and more.

+#### References
+Sakov (2008)   : Sakov and Oke.
+"A deterministic formulation of the ensemble Kalman filter: an alternative to ensemble square root filters".
+Bocquet (2010) : Bocquet, Pires, and Wu.
+"Beyond Gaussian statistical modeling in geophysical data assimilation".
+Bocquet (2011) : Bocquet.
+"Ensemble Kalman filtering without the intrinsic need for inflation,".
+Sakov (2012)   : Sakov, Oliver, and Bertino.
+"An iterative EnKF for strongly nonlinear systems".
+Bocquet (2012) : Bocquet and Sakov.
+"Combining inflation-free and iterative ensemble Kalman filters for strongly nonlinear systems".
+Bocquet (2014) : Bocquet and Sakov.
+"An iterative ensemble Kalman smoother".
+Bocquet (2015) : Bocquet, Raanes, and Hannart.
+"Expanding the validity of the ensemble Kalman filter without the intrinsic need for inflation".
+Tödter (2015)  : Tödter and Ahrens.
+"A second-order exact ensemble square root filter for nonlinear data assimilation".
+Raanes (2015)  : Raanes, Carrassi, and Bertino.
+"Extending the square root method to account for model noise in the ensemble Kalman filter".
+Raanes (2016a) : Raanes.
+"On the ensemble Rauch-Tung-Striebel smoother and its equivalence to the ensemble Kalman smoother".
+Raanes (2016b) : Raanes.
+"Improvements to Ensemble Methods for Data Assimilation in the Geosciences".
+Wiljes (2017)  : Aceved, Wilje and Reich.
+"Second-order accurate ensemble transform particle filters".

 Models